G-man-cmd/SoftwareEngineering2025/Readme.md

   ```
   The Game will display a splash screen for 3 seconds and then take you to a player entry screen.

+  -Note: If the database does not connect: Please change the credentials in main.py at line 293.

   Once you have finished entering all the player names and the corect Hardware ID, Press F5 or the button labelled "Pregame Screen"

   Then once you verify all the player names in the appropriate teams, Press F3 or the button labelled "Pregame Timer", This will start the 30 second timer.